muratk5n/thirdwave/en/README.md

 RT anchor talks about gold being a hedge against rising inflation.
-There is a reverse relation between the 10-year treasury (rates, due to inflation, FED) and gold price.
+There is a reverse relation between the 10-year treasury (rates) and gold price.
 Gold has gone lower from its 2020 highs, not higher.

 <img width="340" src="https://pbs.twimg.com/media/FJr_EGbXwAQEk3w?format=png&name=small"/>